ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/OPI-Creation.md

 ## Macros
 When an OPI is opened from the synoptic (via OpiTargetView.java) you get at least the following macros automatically set:

 - `NAME`: the OPI title, as defined by the synoptic component editor (e.g. "Slit 2").
-When setting up the OPI this acro should be in the Name property of the OPI.
+When setting up the OPI this macro should be in the Name property of the OPI.
 - `OPINAME`: name of the OPI file opened (e.g. Slit.opi)
 - `P`: the instrument pv prefix (e.g. IN:LARMOR:)
 Others macros may also be available, passed down from higher screens (also defined via the synoptic editor component)